thatjimmi/parker/README.md

-# Parker - Simple Reservation System for Housing Association
+# Parker - Parking Reservation System

 This application was developed to address the need for a streamlined reservation process for two parking spots within my housing association, ensuring efficient and fair access for all residents.